zebssfian/Van-Allen-Belt-Particle-Simulations/README.md

 ![](https://github.com/zebssfian/Van-Allen-Belt-Particle-Simulations/blob/main/Thumbnail.png)

-The Earth is modelled as a blue sphere in the center of the picture, and its magnetic field is represented by the blue arrows.
-The violet-blue-green-yellow trajectory traces the path of an electron-like particle through the magnetic field, with the colour gradient representing the trail.
+The Earth is modeled as a blue sphere located at the center while the blue arrows surrounding it represent the magnetic field lines.
+A multi-coloured line, evolving from dark violet to light yellow, traces the path of an electron-like particle through the magnetic field.
+The colour gradient along this trajectory marks the passage of time, with the darker shades indicating the particle's earlier positions and the brighter shades indicating more recent ones.

 ## Authors